stackbit-projects/futuristic-goat-ccc53/content/pages/index.md

   - type: hero_section
     section_id: hero
     title: I build websites that users want to use.
-    content: >-
+    content: >
-      We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
+      I'll work with your stakeholders to help build the best possible digital presence for your users.
 [Let's talk](/contact/).
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles